Civil Service For Graduates

 As graduates finish their final term at University it can be very daunting looking for and applying for job opportunities.
-We work closely with clients applying for civil service jobs and it is worth looking at the civil service opportunities.
+We work closely with clients who are applying for civil service jobs and have need coaching and support for Civil Service Interview.
 There are many different entry paths from the Fast Stream to the Fast Track, together with applying directly for the plethora of roles advertised on the GOV.UK website.
 Whilst the application process looks complicated once you understand their assessment process it is relatively easy to achieve success and get a job you want.

 ‘Phew!’, The end of term approaches for many graduates leaving University but ‘What now?’…

 For many University graduates this can be a testing time.
 The lucky few will have been able to set themselves up with an internship or full-time role but from what we see this is far from the norm.

 Even though the job market is relatively buoyant, securing that interview and then getting through it can be a very daunting thought – not to mention ‘Do I really know what I want to do?
 The application and interview process is naturally quite alien to many graduates because it’s not something that they have had to do in such a formal way until now.
 Crafting the CV – what’s relevant?
 Do I need to write it slightly differently for each application?
 Writing a cover letter – what are they looking for?
 How can I spot the precise skills and strengths?
 Then progressing through all the online tests, video interviews and assessment days can be overwhelming.